bentsherman/tesseract/README.md

 ### Select an Application

 Tesseract can be applied to any application or Nextflow workflow.
-Individual applications can be easily wrapped into a Nextflow pipeline, refer to the HemeLB pipeline in this repository.
+Individual applications can be easily wrapped into a Nextflow pipeline; refer to the HemeLB pipeline in this repository.
 Workflows based on a different workflow manager must be converted into a Nextflow pipeline, which should also not be difficult as Nextflow is highly generic and easy to use.
-Tesseract relies on Nextflow's trace feature, which automatically collects a performance trace of every process that is executed.
-Again, refer to the example pipelines in this repository.
-In particular, the `trace` section in any of the example config files shows how to enable this feature.
+Tesseract relies on Nextflow's trace feature, which automatically collects a performance trace of every task that is executed.
+Again, refer to the HemeLB example in this repository.

 ### Define Input Features